araobp/tower/README.md

 ## Etc

-I tested OSC API supported by RICOH Theta, but this project just requires a simple UVC camera with a wider FOV (around 120 degrees).
+I tested OSC API supported by RICOH Theta, but this project just requires a simple UVC camera with a wider FOV.

 - [OSC API test program on Android](./etc)